andebetT/andebetT/README.md

 Regularly solve problems on LeetCode, HackerRank, and other platforms 💻🧠

 # Contact 📫
 Feel free to reach out to me on LinkedIn  https://www.linkedin.com/in/andebet or via email andebettilahun24@gmail.com.
-I'm always eager to collaborate on exciting projects and share my expertise in Python development and DSA. 🤝💻
+I'm always eager to collaborate on exciting projects and share my expertise in Python development ,DSA,AI and Data science. 🤝💻